radawson/Vampire/CONFIG.md

   # Globally enable/disable altar functionality.
   enabled: true
   # Radius (cube) around the core block to scan for structure materials.
+  # PERFORMANCE NOTE: Larger values (e.g., >5) will scan more blocks and impact performance.
+  # Recommended: 3-5 blocks for optimal balance between flexibility and performance.
+  # Validation only occurs on player interaction (right-click), not constantly.
   search-radius: 3
   # Minimum ratio (0.0-1.0) of required materials that must be present within the radius
   # for the structure to be considered valid (in addition to specific counts).
+  # This is a secondary check - per-material minimum counts are validated first.
+  # Allows creative builds with extra decorative blocks.
   min-ratio: 0.5

   # Dark Altar settings (Infection)
   dark:
+    # PERFORMANCE NOTE: Choose UNCOMMON materials for core blocks (e.g., OBSIDIAN, DIAMOND_BLOCK).
+    # Common materials like STONE or DIRT will trigger validation checks on every interaction
+    # with that material type, potentially impacting server performance.
     core-material: "OBSIDIAN" # Block players interact with.
     # Map of materials required for the structure (Material: Minimum Count).
     materials: